 Born in Mississippi in 1938, Charley Pride is one of the few black country musicians to have enjoyed considerable success in the mostly white industry.
-During his 20s, he played baseball for the Negro American League, but moved over to music in 1966 when he was signed by RCA.
-Pride was the first black musician to perform at the Grand Ole Opry.
+During his 20s, he played baseball in the Negro American League but moved over to music in 1966 when he was signed by RCA.
+Pride was only the second black musician to perform at the Grand Ole Opry.
 His hit songs include "Is Anybody Goin' to San Antone" and "Kiss an Angel Good Mornin'."

-It was his third single, "Just Between You and Me," that launched Pride to stardom, reaching No. 9 on the U.S. country charts and he won a Grammy Award for the song the following year.
-Following his win, Pride had his first No. 1 hit with "All I Have to Offer" (1969).
-The recognition led to a long and auspicious career for Pride, making him the first African-American superstar in country music.
-His later hits include "Is Anybody Goin' to San Antone" (1970) and "Kiss an Angel Good Mornin'" (1971).
+It was his third single, "Just Between You and Me," that launched Pride to stardom, reaching No. 9 on the U.S. country charts.
+Pride won a Grammy Award for the song in 1967.
+Two years later, Pride had his first No. 1 hit with "All I Have to Offer" (1969).
+The recognition he gained from this early successes led to a long and auspicious career for Pride, making him the first African American superstar in country music.
+His later hits include "Is Anybody Goin' to San Antone" (1970) and "Kiss an Angel Good Mornin'" (1971), among many others.

-Over the next 30 years, Pride recorded 36 No. 1 hits and watched four albums go platinum.
-He has also been listed among the Top 20 best-selling country artists of all-time, and is second in sales only to Elvis Presley.
+Over the next 30 years, Pride recorded 36 No. 1 hits and watched four of his albums go platinum.
+He has also been listed among the Top 20 best-selling country artists of all time and is second in sales only to Elvis Presley.